 Many Soviet memoirs attest to the power of his words, which reached out to millions of citizens clustered around primitive radios or streetside loudspeakers.
 The Soviet people were urged to rouse themselves for what was to become the largest military contest of all time.

-Soviet officers pushed their soldiers to make suicidal attacks on Nazi German positions, as Joseph Stalin insisted that death was better than surrender.
-Nonetheless, by September Axis troops had rounded up more than two million Soviet prisoners and destroyed much of the Red Army's tank and aircraft strength.
+Soviet officers pushed their soldiers to make suicidal attacks on Nazi German positions, as Stalin insisted that death was better than surrender.
+Nonetheless, by September, Axis troops had rounded up more than 2 million Soviet prisoners and destroyed much of the Red Army's tank and aircraft strength.

 By October 3, when Adolf Hitler flew back to Berlin to address the German people, he was confident that the Soviet dragon was killed "and would never rise again."
 Nazi German production plans for weapons were changed: Large numbers of aircraft and additional naval power were added for the coming confrontation with Britain and the United States.
 New models of tanks had, however, been ordered, as the Nazi Germans discovered that Soviet tanks were superior to their own.

 Hitler's changing strategic vision was a reaction to the increasing collaboration between the two Anglo-Saxon powers.
 Though U.S. President Franklin Roosevelt was constrained by a public opinion that was not yet prepared for full-scale belligerency, the United States had begun to give the British Empire extensive assistance.

 In December 1940, Roosevelt had introduced a program of aid for Britain.
 It was called Lend-Lease to give the impression that something eventually would be given back.
 In March 1941, the plan passed through Congress.
 So relieved was U.K. Prime Minister Winston Churchill that he described Lend-Lease as "tantamount to a declaration of war."